 During the last five to ten years we have seen a re-emergence of scientists declaring that free-will – our capacity to intentionally direct our actions through rational choice – has been greatly exaggerated – indeed, that it may even turn out to be an illusion.

 This undermining of free-will comes primarily from neuroscientists who claim to demonstrate that many, if not all of our actions, can be explained by neural events occurring before we are consciously aware of having made a decision to act.
 In short, ‘the brain may know what we will choose before we do.’
 If the research is valid and the conclusions sound, it would be a tough pill to swallow.
-Who wants to hear that they may have less free choice than they had once assumed?
-That our physical brains are really driving things, or that we are nothing but helpless passengers in the pre-determined unfolding of our own lives?
+Who wants to hear that they may have less free choice than they had once assumed, that our physical brains are really driving things, or that we are nothing but helpless passengers in the pre-determined unfolding of our own lives?

 Though the neuroscientific findings are somewhat unsettling, they appear to fit nicely with the general scientific worldview whose primary aim is to break down an object of inquiry into reductive parts within a deterministic system of causal mechanisms.
 Free-will, for example, is a product of the conscious mind – and for many scientists, the activities of a conscious mind must somehow reduce to a physical thing such as the brain or its activity; it must start there.
-It is therefore only natural for the brain to show some kind of neural activity before or simultaneously with, conscious awareness.
+It is therefore only natural for the brain to show some kind of neural activity before or simultaneously with conscious awareness.
 In addition, we might reason that if the mind and brain are part of a deterministic system solely shaped by physical causes, then there seems to be little reason to assume that it could have done anything other than what it did.

 Before exploring (and critiquing) the studies that gave rise to recent trends in anti-free-will neurodeterminism, it is important to recognize the degree to which this view has seeped into our mainstream culture.
 I am writing this essay, for example, after having watched a Daily Planet episode (on the Discovery channel) featuring one of these recent neuroimaging studies claiming to investigate free will.
 The final results suggest to the viewer that our conscious choices are not so much ours, but those of our unconscious brains.
 The layperson is unlikely to have the scientific or philosophical training that would enable them to critically evaluate such claims.
-Our culture tends to believe what the scientists tell us, since we judge them to have a kind of ‘expert knowledge’ that we lack.
+We tend to believe what the scientists tell us since we judge them to have a kind of ‘expert knowledge’ that we lack.
 But what will happen if the message is sold en masse – if we begin to question our intuitive feeling of rational agency?
 Our sense of moral responsibility is based on the assumption that a person was free to choose among various courses of action.
 But what if we begin to see choice as illusionary?
 Will the legal systems then be plagued by defenses on the grounds that ‘our brains’ made us do it?
 If there is no free will, there can be no moral responsibility.
 Recent studies seem to illustrate this point by finding that people who do not believe in free will are more likely to act immorally, than those who think they do have free will (Vohs & Schooler 2008, Shariff, Schooler & Vohs, 2008).
 In short, there may be consequences to selling this kind of message to the general public.

 The ‘Evidence’ Against Free Will